-- If you wear sweatpants or a track suit to fly, you are a non-combatant in the game of life, as Merlin Mann says.
+- If you wear sweatpants or a track suit to fly, you are a non-combatant in the game of life.
 Dress like a grown-up.

 - Record your parking space, hotel, and car arrangements in your phone.
 I use and enjoy TripIt, which makes this ridiculously easy.
 As a bonus, the TripIt calendar integration will block off your flight times from your calendar.

 - When flying into a new airport for the first time, ask the TSA guard by the exit about the usual wait times for your return flight.